 The Vieness Piano Duo from Los Angeles has enthralled audiences in their electric and captivating performances of a wide range of repertoire.
 Their intuition for conversation coupled with a commanding stage presence has made them regularly in demand throughout the world.
-Founded in 2017 at the University of Southern California, Vieness will start the 2021/2022 season begin the upcoming season at the Grand Piano Series (FL), Lancaster Performing Arts Center (CA), L'ermitage Foundation (CA), Sarasota Artists Series (FL), Summer Stars Series (NJ), Tassel Performing Arts Center (NE), and an 8-concert tour of the Midwestern United States.
+Founded in 2017 at the University of Southern California, Vieness will start the 2021/2022 season begin the upcoming season at the Grand Piano Series (FL), Lancaster Performing Arts Center (CA), L'ermitage Foundation (CA), Sarasota Artists Series (FL), Summer Stars Series (NJ), Tassel Performing Arts Center (NE), and an 8-concert tour of the Midwest through Allied Concert Services.

 Hailed by the Herald-Tribune for his "dazzling pianism verging on the impossible, effortless technical command and authority with a sense of poetry and refinement that belies his years," Indian-American pianist Vijay Venkatesh has been recognized as a pianist with profound musicianship, sparkling pianism and an innate sense of partnership.
 Venkatesh has rapidly established a major international reputation as top prizewinner in the San Jose, Seattle, Zimmerli, World Piano, and Waring International Piano Competitions.
 Mr. Venkatesh has been named a Davidson Fellow Laureate at the Library of Congress, USC Thornton's Discovery Scholar, Grand Prize Winner of the Los Angeles Music Center's Spotlight Awards and featured on NPR's "From the Top," with host Christopher O'Riley.